YoungHaKim7/rust_vim_setting/06_IntelliJ_IDEA_Vim_Setting/README.md

 https://github.com/JetBrains/ideavim#Files

 - IdeaVim
-  - Do you want to enable repeaing keys in macOS on press and hold?
+  - Do you want to enable repeating keys in macOS on press and hold?

     - (You can do it manually by running 'defaults write -g ApplePressAndHoldEnabled 0' in the console).